Published January 15, 2016

 In addition to its calculated impact, SMC serves as a draw for major production facilities for aerospace contractors such as Aerospace Corporation, Boeing, Lockheed Martin, Northrop Grumman, Raytheon, SpaceX and others.

-SMC is the Air Force's command center for researching, developing, acquiring and launching military space systems.
+SMC is the Space Force's command center for researching, developing, acquiring and launching military space systems.
 Some of SMC's major programs are integral to modern life, particularly its GPS and weather satellites.
 Other SMC satellite systems support military communication and surveillance efforts.